vivekyadav20364/Recipes_App/README.md

 To run the frontend of the website:

-1. Open a terminal window and navigate to the *client* directory.
+1. Open a terminal window and navigate to the *Frontend* directory.
 2. Run the command `npm install` to install the required dependencies.
-3. Update the `ref.js` file with the new `BASE_URL` (the link of the server port).
-4. Run the command `npm start` to start the frontend of the website.
+3. Run the command `npm start` to start the frontend of the website.

 ### Backend

 To run the backend of the website:

-1. Open the terminal and move to the *server* directory.
+1. Open the terminal and move to the *Backend* directory.
+2. Configure `.env` and put database url in `DATABASE_URL`
-2. Run the command `npm install` to install the dependencies required for backend.
+3. Run the command `npm install` to install the dependencies required for backend.
-3. Run the command `npm start` to start the server.
+4. Run the command `npm start` to start the server.

 ## Conclusion

-With these steps, you should be able to run the recipe website project successfully.
+With these steps, you should be able to run the recipe App project successfully.

-Additional suggestions:
+Additional:

 <ul>
-<li>Consider adding more information about the project, such as its purpose, features, and technologies used.</li>
-<li>Consider adding troubleshooting steps in case the project doesn't work as expected. </li>
-<li>Consider including version information for dependencies to ensure consistency across different environments. </li>
+<li>I did not use 3rd party API(provided) to fetch recipe data because it provide only recipe name and its picture</li>
 </ul>